 Lark legacy fullres 002 1

-Lark Distilling Launches Legacy, Oldest Single Malt Whisky
+Lark Legacy 20-Year-Old Single Malt Whisky

 Agp 6490

-Those who purchase Lark Legacy HHF587A might be tempted to keep it sealed, but should they crack this baby open they’ll uncover a bounty of sensory delights.
-This is the kind of craftsmanship only a distillery such as Lark can provide and it opens on a sweet and luscious nose of caramelised pear and vanilla custard, with underlayers of leather, cinnamon, and sultanas.
+Those who purchase Lark Legacy HHF587A might be tempted to keep it sealed, but should they crack this baby open, they’ll uncover a bounty of sensory delights.
+This is the kind of craftsmanship only a distillery such as Lark can provide, and it opens on a sweet and luscious nose of caramelised pear and vanilla custard with underlayers of leather, cinnamon, and sultanas.
 The taste is rich in texture and wonderfully complex, coming in on waves of cherry pie and hints of maple syrup before revealing candied orange and honeyed cola.
 Oak and spice gain prominence at the long finish, which trails out on dense malt and subtle black pepper.

 Agp 5460